 How to Stay Safe

-- Ignore suspicious messages and links.
-Please refer to UCSB’s own website rather than the links that were given to you.
+• Ignore and delete suspicious messages and links.
+Refer to UCSB’s own websites rather than the links that were sent to you.

-- Never continue a conversation you didn’t start, especially when receiving emails or text messages.
+• Never continue a conversation you didn’t start, especially when receiving emails or text messages.
 If you did not call, email, or text them, it's likely a scam.
+As a reminder, UCSB IT staff will never initiate communication or send a verification code over SMS.

-- Protect personal information.
-UCSB will never send out an email about your account being deactivated, terminated, or your access being removed without a clear & established notification.
+• Know the process.
+UCSB will never send an email about your account being deactivated, terminated, or your access being removed without a clear & established process in place in advance.

 Reporting Incidents

-If you have questions about anything else, please do not hesitate to contact the Student Help Desk.
+If you have any other questions, please do not hesitate to contact the Student Help Desk at https://it.ucsb.edu/student-services/help-desk.